 Art students use facilities specifically dedicated to their area of concentration.
 Specialized studios for graphic design and sculpture are in the Carr Education-Fine Arts Building, while ceramic students use the state-of-the-art ceramic studio at the San Angelo Museum of Fine Arts.
-Most classes are held in smart classrooms with projectors, computer connections and Internet access.
+Most classes are held in smart classrooms with projectors, computer connections and internet access.

 Graduating BFA students are invited to showcase their work in Gallery 193, in the Carr Education-Fine Arts Building.
-Other students have the opportunity to display their work in exhibition venues across the ASU campus, including the second floor of the Porter Henderson Library, the conference room of the Registrar’s Office, and the office of the College of Arts and Sciences.
+Other students have the opportunity to display their work in exhibition venues across the ASU campus, including the second floor of the Porter Henderson Library, the conference room of the Registrar’s Office, and the office of the College of Arts and Humanities.